 - What can we do if this medication doesn’t help?

-The most common and effective therapies for adults living with ADHD are cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), and acceptance and commitment therapy (ACT).
-Working with a psychotherapist is a great way to look at what you can and cannot control on your own, with or without the aid of medications.
-Psychotherapy is more intensive and specific to individual needs than what prescribing doctors can do with ADHD medications.
+Cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), and acceptance and commitment therapy (ACT) are effective ADHD treatments for adults.
+Working with a psychotherapist can help you explore what you can and cannot control on your own, with or without the aid of medications.
+Psychotherapy is intensive and specific to individual needs, as medications are not a simple “fix-all.”

 Cognitive Behavioral Therapy (CBT)